Independent & Expert Mattress Reviews — Affiliate Disclosure

 Key Points:

-• Allow 3–4 weeks for your body to fully adjust
+• Allow several weeks for adjustment

-• Free returns should be included in the trial
+• Free returns should be included

-• Check warranty terms carefully (e.g. sagging depth requirements)
+• Check warranty conditions carefully

 Choosing the Right Mattress for You